 Biosafety Biosecurity Biohazard Containment (BBBC) Program

-The Biosafety Biohazard Biosecurity Containment Program assists microbiology laboratories across the province to ensure biological security and safety including maintaining 3 Health Canada certified Containment Level 3 facilities for handling biohazards.
+The Biosafety Biohazard Biosecurity Containment Program assists all staff to ensure biological security and safety including maintaining 3 Health Canada certified Containment Level 3 facilities for handling high risk pathogens.
 It leads provincial microbial biosecurity.
-The program also directs the transportation of biological samples for the safety of laboratory workers and residents of BC.
+The program also directs the transportation of biological samples for the safety of laboratory workers and residents of BC through the nationally contracted BC Emergency Response Assistance Plan (ERAP) Team.

 Environmental Microbiology Program

-The Environmental Microbiology Program provides an integrated public health service that provides expert consultation and testing in the areas of food poisoning, food quality, drinking water, and recreational water or sewage analyses.
-Their work consists of testing and analyzing environmental and human samples to assist in the detection, investigation, surveillance and management of outbreaks of food and waterborne diseases.
+The Environmental Microbiology Program provides an integrated public health service providing expert consultation and testing in the areas of food poisoning, including botulism testing, food quality, drinking water, and recreational water or sewage analyses.
+Their work consists of analyzing environmental and human samples to assist in the detection, investigation, surveillance and management of outbreaks of food and waterborne diseases.
+It is a member of the Canadian Laboratory Response Network for bioterrorism response.

 Molecular Microbiology & Genomics Program

-The Molecular Microbiology & Genomics Program supports the development, validation and implementation of molecular tests in collaboration with its partners in the other Programs in response to new or emerging pathogens as well as assessment of new technologies.
-Molecular Microbiology & Genomics staff also provide Quality Assurance and education for molecular testing to all public health programs.
+The Molecular Microbiology & Genomics Program supports the development, validation and implementation of molecular and microbial genomic-based assays in collaboration with its partners in the other Programs and in response to new or emerging pathogens.
+Molecular Microbiology & Genomics staff also provide training, assist in standardized information management, Quality Assurance and education to the other public health programs.

 Mycobacteriology/Tuberculosis (TB) Program

-The Mycobacteriology/TB Laboratory Program provides diagnostic and reference testing services for TB and other mycobacteria in BC.
-This Program supports public health professionals province-wide as well as all activities of the BCCDC Division of TB Control by providing expertise and reference testing in mycobacteriology.
-Additional reference services are provided through links to national programs.
+The Mycobacteriology/TB Laboratory Program provides diagnostic and reference testing services for TB and other mycobacteria.
+This Program supports public health professionals province-wide as well as all activities of the BCCDC Division of TB Control by its expertise.
+Additional services are provided through links to national programs.

 The Parasitology Program supports public health programs across BC by detecting and investigating outbreaks of parasitic diseases.
-Expert medical and technical staff also provide reference diagnostic services for identification of intestinal, blood and tissue parasites found in humans.
-This Program also carries out ectoparasite identification including vector identification for provincial West Nile virus surveillance programs.
+Expert medical and technical staff also provide reference services for identification of intestinal, blood and tissue parasites, carries out ectoparasite identification for disease vectors, including the provincial West Nile virus program.

-Providing consultations to physicians and working closely with public health officials in outbreak investigations and surveillance, the Bacteriology & Mycology Program services include Enteric Bacteriology, Sexually Transmitted Infections, Reference Bacteriology, Reference Mycology, Healthcare Associated Infections, and Containment Level 3 Pathogens.
+Providing consultations to physicians and working closely with public health officials in outbreak investigations and surveillance, the Bacteriology & Mycology Program includes Enteric Bacteriology, Sexually Transmitted Infections, Reference Bacteriology, Reference Mycology, Healthcare Associated Infections, and Containment Level 3 Pathogens.
+It is a member of the Canadian Laboratory Response Network for bioterrorism response.

 The Virology Program experts carry out diagnostic and reference testing for patient management.
 For virology outbreaks it leads laboratory investigations working closely with public health workers province-wide with links nationally.
 Experts in this Program lead influenza and other respiratory virus surveillance work with the Sentinel Physicians Surveillance Network and other public health partners.